 An MBA degree offers general business knowledge across many disciplines, such as accounting, finance, leadership, and management.
 If you’re looking to gain a wider understanding of business, an MBA is for you.
 Along with the comprehensive business skills you’ll gain from a wide range of courses, you can also choose to specialize in a specific area.
 By graduation, you will develop a comprehensive set of skills that apply to a wide range of industries and career tracks.
 An MBA is a great choice if you’re looking for career advancement and to manage teams.

 See five reasons why you should consider an MBA degree.

 This degree focuses on one particular field of business.
-For instance, at the Carlson School, you can join one of eight specialty master’s programs, including Business Analytics, Finance, and Supply Chain Management, and more.
+For instance, at the Carlson School, you can join one of eight specialty master’s programs, including Business Analytics, Finance, Supply Chain Management, and more.
 After your studies, you will be seen as an expert in the chosen field.
-An MS is a great choice if you’re early in your career and looking for a change or to gain more knowledge to become a leader in a specific area of business.
+An MS is a great choice if you’re early in your career and looking for a change or a busy working professional looking to gain more knowledge to become a leader in a specific area of business.